-The IEE Project will develop our network of Recruitment and Skills Centres to act as a tangible interface between the partners and business, particularly in geographic or sectoral high demand areas.
-Using the partners’ experience of Recruitment and Skills Centre public/private partnerships (e.g. Fort Kinnaird RSC), this Project will expand our physical footprint so that we can improve employer relationship building, and enhance service delivery.
+The IEE Project will develop a network of Recruitment and Skills Centres to act as a tangible interface between the partners and business, particularly in geographic or sectoral high demand areas.
+Using the partners’ experience of Recruitment and Skills Centre public/private partnerships (e.g. Fort Kinnaird RSC), this Project will expand our physical footprint so that we can improve employer relationship building, enhance service delivery and support job matching.

 In keeping with the aims of the IEE Project, the RSC Network will introduce Regional Skills Partnerships by engaging stakeholders in the private, public and third sectors to develop a regional skills’ offer that takes into consideration current and future Labour Market data.

 A regional offer will provide additional benefits to employers by focusing the efforts of partner organisations to better meet their skills and recruitment needs.
 By creating a dedicated resource, in areas where there are or will be job opportunities, employers can access a greater pool of talent more easily and more quickly.